Panel of Professional Advisors

 |Jennifer Twachtman-Reilly, M.S., CCC-SLP

-Connecticut Children’s Medical CenterJennifer Twachtman-Reilly is a speech-language pathologist and member of the Autism Society’s Panel of Professional Advisors.
+Connecticut Children’s Medical CenterJennifer Twachtman-Bassett is a speech-language pathologist and member of the Autism Society’s Panel of Professional Advisors.
 She also serves on the board of directors of the Autism Society of Connecticut.
-Ms. Twachtman-Reilly is part of the Autism Spectrum Assessment Program at Connecticut Children’s Medical Center (CCMC) in Hartford, where she contributes to diagnosis of children with autism spectrum disorders in collaboration with the Department of Developmental Pediatrics.
-Ms. Twachtman-Reilly also provides social language and problem solving evaluations for older children with Asperger syndrome and related disorders in collaboration with developmental pediatrics, as well as individual therapy and parent training.
+Ms. Twachtman-Bassett is part of the Autism Spectrum Assessment Program at Connecticut Children’s Medical Center (CCMC) in Hartford, where she contributes to diagnosis of children with autism spectrum disorders in collaboration with the Department of Developmental Pediatrics.
+Ms. Twachtman-Bassett also provides social language and problem-solving evaluations for older children with Asperger syndrome and related disorders in collaboration with developmental pediatrics, as well as individual therapy and parent training.
 She has served on the clinical feeding team, where she has addressed the needs of children with behavioral feeding disorders.
-Ms. Twachtman-Reilly is the speech and language consultant at Butler Hospital in Providence, R.I. where she conducts evaluations and provides strategies for addressing social and language-based aspects of problem solving and behavioral issues.
-In addition, she provides consultation/training for individuals with ASD through the ADDCON Center, LLC in Higganum, Conn.
-Ms. Twachtman-Reilly is the associate editor of Autism Spectrum Quarterly where she contributes a column on translating research into practice.
-She is in the process of revising her 2003 book, co-authored with Diane Twachtman-Cullen, How Well Does Your IEP Measure Up?: Quality Indicators for Effective Service Delivery.
-Ms. Twachtman-Reilly has contributed her expertise to several chapters and articles.
-She has also presented her clinical work at state, regional and national conferences, and provides a number of professional workshops, training, and consultation.back to top
+Ms. Twachtman-Bassett is the speech and language consultant at Butler Hospital in Providence, Rhode Island, where she conducts evaluations and provides strategies for addressing social and language-based aspects of problem solving and behavioral issues.
+In addition, she provides consultation/training for individuals with ASD through the ADDCON Center, LLC, in Higganum, Connecticut.
+Ms. Twachtman-Bassett is the associate editor of Autism Spectrum Quarterly, where she contributes a column on translating research into practice.
+She co-authored (with Diane Twachtman-Cullen) How Well Does Your IEP Measure Up?: Quality Indicators for Effective Service Delivery.
+Ms. Twachtman-Bassett has contributed her expertise to several chapters and articles.
+She has also presented her clinical work at state, regional and national conferences, and provides a number of professional workshops, training and consultation.

 |Paul Wehman, Ph.D.

-Virginia Commonwealth UniversityPaul Wehman is the Director of Rehabilitation Research and Training Center, Special Education and Disability Policy at Virginia Commonwealth University.
-Dr. Wehman is a Professor of Physical Medicine, Rehabilitation, Chairman of Rehabilitation Research and Director of the Rehabilitation Research and Training Center with a joint appointment in the Departments of Special Education and Disability Policy and Rehabilitation Counseling.back to top
+Virginia Commonwealth UniversityPaul Wehman is the director of Rehabilitation Research and Training Center, Special Education and Disability Policy at Virginia Commonwealth University.
+Dr. Wehman is a professor of physical medicine, rehabilitation, chairman of rehabilitation research and director of the Rehabilitation Research and Training Center with a joint appointment in the Departments of Special Education and Disability Policy and Rehabilitation Counseling.

 |Harry Wright, M.D., MBA